 These tests should compromise well between covering all branches and fail cases and running quickly (slow test suites get run less often).

 You can run tests locally by running

 You can also test certain modules or individual tests for faster response:

-Tests run automatically on the Travis.ci continuous testing framework on every push to every pull request on GitHub.
+Tests run automatically on the Travis.ci and Appveyor continuous testing frameworks on every push to every pull request on GitHub.

 User facing functions should roughly follow the numpydoc standard, including

 By default, examples will be doc-tested.
 Reproducible examples in documentation

 is valuable both for testing and, more importantly, for communication of common

 usage to the user.
 Documentation trumps testing in this case and clear

 examples should take precedence over using the docstring as testing space.